ctwardy/jacobs-vault/ais-analytics/README.md

 - Library code should be defined in `aisanalytics/__init__.py`
 - CLI code should be defined in `utilities.py`
-- Always create builds on your target environment (e.g. Silverdale)
+- Always create builds on your target environment